sabomichal/akka-java-springfactory/README.md

 </bean>
 ```

-and use it wherever you want
+and use it as a spring managed dependency wherever you want.
+And since ActorFactoryBean is producing prototype beans, a new instance of ActorRef is created with every injection.
 ```java
 @Inject
 private ActorRef springManagedActor;